DiegoooRL/ServerManagement/README.md

 3. Commit your changes and push the branch to your fork.
 4. Open a pull request with a detailed description of your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/yourusername/yourrepository/blob/main/LICENSE) file for more details.